bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Buttons</h4>

-In this exercise, we\'re going to look at Bootstrap\'s support for buttons and forms.
+In this exercise, we&apos;re going to look at Bootstrap&apos;s support for buttons and forms.
-We\'re going to include a few buttons and button group in our webpage.
+We&apos;re going to include a few buttons and button group in our webpage.
 And we also look at designing forms and styling the forms using Bootstrap classes.
 To get you started, go to the instructions page and download the